 Standard time zone: UGT/GMT +10 hours.

-No daylight saving time at present.
+No daylight saving time in Queensland.

 The weather in Brisbane is comfortable and sub-tropical.
 The city of Brisbane enjoys a very enviable climate of brilliant hot summers and clear mild winters.
 These enticing attributes ensure that Brisbane is idyllic for visitors all year round.
 Seasons in Australia are the reverse of North America and Europe.
 For example, Christmas day usually spent at the beach or around the pool with a cool drink in hand!